caciems/caciems.github.io/projects/project-1.md

   <img class="ui image" src="../images/micromouse-circuit.png">
 </div>

 In my junior year of high school, I was selected to become an academy ambassador for the Academy of Technology and Design.
-I was responsible for presenting information about the school’s academy program to prospective students and staff from other schools and the government.
-Our school invited people that worked directly with Governor Ige and staff members from the elementary schools in our district to our campus to display the culinary program.
-Me and the other ambassadors were tasked to strike up a conversation with the higher ups to learn about what they’re doing to incorporate student participation at Waikiki restaurants, elementary schools, and more to build experience within their pathway.
+Being an academy ambassador meant being able to know information about every pathway at the school.
+At Pearl City High School, there are three pathways: Culinary Art Health Science and Leadership (CAHSL), International Business and Design (IBAD), and Technology and Design (TAD).
+My responsibility was to present information and the accomplishments of each academy and their pathways.
+For example, the Health Science pathway of the CAHSL academy is known for collaborating with the nursing program at Kapiolani Community College to get high school students CPR certified.
+Knowing this information, we were expected to present this information, and more to prospective students and staff members from other high schools and the HIDOE.

+My high school held an event and invited staff members mainly from the HIDOE, including the supervisor, to showcase the Culinary pathway of the CAHSL academy.
+Students cooked for a buffet style meal and served the food to everyone at the event (The food was really good btw).
+The academy ambassadors were also in attendance to talk to the people from the DOE to, hopefully, persuade them to support all the programs at Pearl City.